A beautiful image of 'dancing' Red-crowned Cranes in the cold Hokkaido winter by Francesco Veronesi.

 Okinawa Robin in Yambaru Forest on the island of Okinawa by Lars Petersson.

-Mandarin Duck, Baikal Teal, Black-footed and Laysan Albatrosses, Streaked Shearwater, Tristram's Storm Petrel, Black-faced Spoonbill, Steller's Eagle, Hooded, Red-crowned and White-naped Cranes, Black-tailed, Kamchatka, Saunders's and Slaty-backed Gulls, Pigeon and Spectacled Guillemots, Japanese Murrelet, Blakiston's Fish Owl, Japanese Pygmy and White-backed Woodpeckers, (Japanese) Varied Tit, Japanese Wagtail, Long-tailed Rosefinch and Asian Rosy Finch.
+Mandarin Duck, Baikal Teal, Black-footed and Laysan Albatrosses, Streaked Shearwater, Tristram's Storm Petrel, Black-faced Spoonbill, Steller's Eagle, Hooded, Red-crowned and White-naped Cranes, Black-tailed, Kamchatka, Saunders's and Slaty-backed Gulls, Pigeon and Spectacled Guillemots, Japanese Murrelet, Blakiston's Fish Owl, Japanese Pygmy and White-backed Woodpeckers, (Japanese) Varied Tit, Japanese Wagtail, Japanese Accentor (which otherwise occurs only on the southern Kuril Islands and the south end of Sakhalin Island), Long-tailed Rosefinch and Asian Rosy Finch.
 Also a chance of Lesser White-fronted Goose, Short-tailed Albatross, Red-faced Cormorant, Eastern Water Rail, Demoiselle and Siberian Cranes, Solitary Snipe, Grey-headed Lapwing, Brunnich's Guillemot (Thick-billed Murre), Japanese Wood Pigeon, Japanese Waxwing and Grey Bunting.

 Bewick's and Whooper Swans, Greater White-fronted and Taiga Bean Geese, Falcated and Harlequin Ducks, Black and Stejneger's Scoters, Smew, Pacific Diver, Pelagic and Temminck's (Japanese) Cormorants, White-tailed Eagle, Eastern (Japanese/Common) Buzzard, Long-billed Plover, Glaucous, Glaucous-winged, Heuglin's and Vega Gulls, Ancient Murrelet, Crested and Least Auklets, Crested Kingfisher, Bull-headed Shrike, (Asian) Azure-winged Magpie, (Oriental) Rook, (Oriental) Crow, Japanese, Long-tailed and (Japanese) Varied Tits, Chinese Penduline Tit, Brown Dipper, Brown-eared Bulbul, Red-flanked Bluetail, Daurian Redstart, Dusky and Pale Thrushes, White-cheeked Starling, Meadow and Yellow-throated Buntings, Hawfinch, Japanese Grosbeak and Russet Sparrow.
 Also a chance of Tundra Bean Goose, Ruddy-breasted Crake, Common and Sandhill Cranes, Ural Owl, Black Woodpecker, Daurian Jackdaw, Bohemian Waxwing, Pallas's Rosefinch and other buntings.